Green Rose is thought to be a descendant of Old

-The buds look like the rose will be normal when it opens
+The buds Green Rose bloooms look like any other rose but when it opens

-but there are never any petals.
-It is just sepals on top of sepals on
+there are never any petals.
+The rose bloom is made sepals on top of sepals on

 top of more sepals.
 Usually sepals come together to form the "holder" of